 Still unsure?
 As touched on above, the 'origin' of a probiotic strain refers to the place it was originally isolated (eg. human gut, fruit, dairy, kefir etc).
 However this does not necessarily mean the strain in question can only be found in that place, and it certainly does not mean that the probiotic bacteria in your supplement was taken directly from that original source.

 There are 2 points to bear in mind here:

 1. Many of the strains which we use as probiotics today were identified, isolated and 'banked' many years ago, meaning that the bacteria in your supplement are many 'generations' on from the original one isolated some years prior.

 The probiotic bacteria in your supplement are not taken from the original source every time they need to be fermented and encapsulated.
 Swabs are instead taken from the bacteria bank where the strain is registered, and cultured from there.

 2. Since then, scientists have discovered that many of these strains are in fact found in other places too, and are not limited to where they were originally found.
 A microbiologist recently asked the question 'if we eat bacteria in dairy, are those strains now found in humans too?'

 Looking as far back as the origin of a strain seems of little significance when seeking a probiotic.
-Detail is important when it comes to probiotics - and whilst 'origins', or 'human strains' are vague and sometimes unknown, consumers may well be better off spending time doing their homework on other questions - e.g. 'What strain of probiotic is this?'; 'Has it been tested and shown to survive stomach acidity?'; 'Has it been clinically trialled?', and so on.
+Efficacy is the most important thing when it comes to probiotics - and whilst 'origins', or 'human strains' are vague and sometimes unknown, consumers are better off spending time asking other questions, such as: 'What strain of probiotic is this?'; 'Has it been tested and shown to survive stomach acidity?'; 'Has it been clinically trialled for my individual health complaint?', and so on.

 To learn more, you may like to read the following articles: